wwliao/hpp_year1_variant_calling/README.md

-# HPP Variant Calling
+# HPP Year 1 Variant Calling

-This repository holds Docker build scripts and benchmarks for variant calling used by the [Human Pangenome Project](https://humanpangenome.org).
+This repository holds Docker build scripts, workflows and benchmarks for variant calling used by the [Human Pangenome Project](https://humanpangenome.org).

+# Read-to-Reference Alignments

+We used Winnowmap v2.0.3 with `-x map-pb -a -Y -L --eqx --cs` to align HiFi reads against the references (GRCh38 without alts and CHM13 v1.1 with GRCh38-chrY and EBV).
+Then we added MD tag by calling `samtools calmd`.

+# Assembly-to-Reference Alignments

+We used minimap2 v2.21 with `-x asm5 -a --eqx --cs` to align paternal and maternal assemblies against the references (GRCh38 without alts and CHM13 v1.1 with GRCh38-chrY and EBV).

 # Small Variant Calling